Peter Horton: Life

-Personal life

 In the late 1970s, Horton dated actress Valerie Harper.
 Horton has been married twice.
 His first marriage was to Michelle Pfeiffer, whom he met in Milton Katselas's acting class.
 The couple married in 1981.
 Of their relationship, Pfeiffer reflected, "I broke one of my own Ten Commandments never to date an actor, especially one you study with.
 Then I married one!"
 The couple divorced in 1988.
 The divorce was amicable, with Horton saying both his and Pfeiffer's devotion to their careers affected the marriage.

-He has been married to Nicole Deputron since 1995 and the couple have two children.